Samoa Joe

 Nuufolau Joel Seanoa (born March 17, 1979), better known by the ring name Samoa Joe, is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of the Opps, and is one-third of the AEW World Trios Champions.
+He is signed to All Elite Wrestling (AEW), where he is the leader of the Opps.
 He is also known for his work with Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), and WWE.

 Debuting in 1999, Joe joined ROH soon after its formation in 2002, going on to hold the ROH World Championship for a record 21 months from March 2003 to December 2004 as well as holding the ROH Pure Championship.
 At Slammiversary in June 2005, he joined TNA, where he embarked on a 19-month-long undefeated streak that ended in a feud with Kurt Angle.
-During his 10-year stint in TNA, he held the TNA World Heavyweight Championship once, the TNA X Division Championship five times, the TNA World Tag Team Championship twice, the TNA Television Championship once, and headlined the 2008 edition of TNA's flagship annual event, Bound for Glory.
+During his 10-year stint in TNA, he held the TNA World Heavyweight Championship once, the TNA X Division Championship five times, the TNA World Tag Team Championship twice, and the TNA Television Championship once, and headlined the 2008 edition of TNA's flagship annual event, Bound for Glory.

 After departing TNA in 2015, Joe began wrestling for WWE on its NXT brand.
 After winning the NXT Championship twice, he joined the main roster in January 2017, going on to win the WWE United States Championship on two occasions and headline several WWE pay-per-views and livestreaming supercards.
 In 2019, he began working as a color commentator due to accumulated injuries.
 He was released from his contract in April 2021, but was rehired that June, winning the NXT Championship a third time before being released once again in January 2022.

 Joe was named part of the inaugural class of the ROH Hall of Fame in January 2022.
-Three months later he made his debut in AEW, and concurrently returned to ROH, which by then was AEW's sister promotion following its purchase by AEW co-owner/chief executive officer Tony Khan.
-In AEW/ROH, Joe held the AEW TNT Championship twice and the ROH World Television Championship once (at one time holding both titles simultaneously) and set a new record for the longest reign as ROH World Television Champion.
+Three months later he made his debut in AEW, and concurrently returned to ROH, which had by then become AEW's sister promotion following its purchase by AEW founder and co-owner Tony Khan.
+In AEW/ROH, Joe held the AEW TNT Championship twice and the ROH World Television Championship once (holding both titles simultaneously) and set a new record for the longest reign as ROH World Television Champion.
 He then defeated MJF for the AEW World Championship in December 2023, making him the only wrestler to have held the AEW, ROH, and TNA World Championships.

 Outside of wrestling, Seanoa is an actor and voice actor; he is known for playing Sweet Tooth in the 2023 television series Twisted Metal, voicing King Shark in the 2024 video game Suicide Squad: Kill the Justice League, and lending both appearance and voice to antagonist Raymond Law in Like a Dragon: Pirate Yakuza in Hawaii.